Tai Chi for Anxiety and Depression

 Learning to Be Here Now

 When practicing Tai Chi and Qigong, there is a single point of focus.
 When moving slowly, with an aligned posture and deep breathing, this brings your mind into the present moment.
-When you are concentrating on the movements, you are not able to think about the past or the future.
-That focus helps to ease cyclical thinking and is a positive distraction.
+Learning the choreography and layers of principles is complex, it takes a lot of deliberate focus.
+When you are concentrating on the movements, you are not able to think about the past or the future, as there is no space to!
+That focus helps to ease cyclical negative thinking and is a positive distraction.
 You are consciously choosing to focus on something else for a period of time.
-This helps to calm the mind, which in turn gives the body a break from the automatic stress response.
+This helps to calm the mind, which in turn gives the mind and body a break from the symptoms and effects of our automatic stress response.

 Healthy Body - Healthy Mind

 By moving the body in a sophisticated way through Tai Chi and Qigong movements, this also aids all systems in the body to function better:

 - Lymphatic system / Immune system

 - Muscular system

 - Nervous system

 - Renal system / Urinary system/ Excretory system